CryptoGing/Guide/docs/gettingSetup/piPlatform/piAPIs.md

 {% endhighlight %}

 #### Server API Key (Authorization Key)
 For various reasons, some API calls must be made from the backend or server of your app.
-To obtain an authorization key for API requests, please see the section of this guide on the [Developer Portal]({{ site.baseurl }}{% link docs/gettingSetup/devPortal.md %}#devPortal).
+To obtain an authorization key for API requests, please see the section of this guide on the <a href="../../devPortal">Developer Portal</a>.

 Those endpoints can be accessed using the following Authorization header:
 Format: